-Having mixed feelings about your 7-year-old attending Primary 1 soon?
+Having mixed feelings about how to teach primary math 1 to your 7-year-old ?

 Afterall, the challenges and expectations of pre-primary life are very different from primary school.